 Rob Burbea

 I’ve been hearing a lot about Rob Burbea’s work on meditative practices.
-These are some notes on my learnings from his work so far.
-The notes from different resources below are sorted in order of my encountering them.
+This page collects my learnings from his work.
+If you’re looking for starting points:

-Podcast: Deconstructing Yourself
+Podcast: Deconstructing Yourself w Michael Taft

 - Burbea spoke about his origin of interest in this field as being rooted in dissatisfaction of most spiritual answers today about emptiness.
 While not quite the same, it resonated with me because my own exploration of philosophy and spirituality is rooted in dissatisfaction with the strict religious answers I was taught growing up.
 In particular, there is such a huge obsession with Heaven and God (above / in the skies), whereas I am more interested in what’s within, the nature of reality itself (below / on the ground).